 Keto diet and pregnancy

-A ketogenic diet is NOT recommended for women who are pregnant, breastfeeding, or have gestational diabetes.
-Not because studies have shown that it’s harmful, but because there haven’t been enough studies to show that it’s SAFE!
+A ketogenic diet is not recommended for women who are pregnant, breastfeeding, or have gestational diabetes.
+There haven’t been enough studies to show that it’s safe, and it may have harmful effects on the baby during pregnancy.

-A keto diet can be very effective for people with diabetes.
+A keto diet may be an effective short-term strategy for people with diabetes.
 Some of the potential benefits include:

 - Better blood sugar management